-r.poly [-lcb] input=name output=name
+r.poly [-l] input=name output=name

 Alternately, the user can simply type r.poly on the command line without program arguments.
-In this case, the user will be prompted for parameter values and flag settings using the standard GRASS parser interface.
+In this case, the user will be prompted for parameter values and flag settings using the standard GRASS parser interface described in the manual entry for parser.

-Smooth corners.
+-l Smooth corners.